argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 - **Existing Projects**: Time requests for the upcoming fiscal year can be made from the first week of September until October 1st.
 - **New Projects**: New projects may request time throughout the year for the remaining quarters.
 - **Post-October 1st**: After October 1st, existing projects can request time for any quarter, but there may be restrictions on the maximum hours granted.

+## Mid-Quarter Allocations

+Mid-Quarter Allocations can be granted for LCRC projects after not previously requesting time or exhausting a current allocation.
+Principal Investigators (PIs) need to understand the guidelines and requirements for requesting additional computational resources.
+We have described, in detail, this process on the [Managing Projects](../../account-project-management/project-management/#mid-quarter-allocations) documentation.